Sriharsha-hatwar/BasicBERT/readme.md

 ## Repository Structure
 The repository is structured as follows:

-data/: Contains the datasets used for training and evaluation. utils/: Utility functions and scripts for data processing and model evaluation. results/: Directory for storing evaluation results and metrics.
+DataCollection/: Contains the script used for extending data and also contains dataset created using GPT3.5. utils/: Utility functions and scripts for data processing and model evaluation. results/: Directory for storing evaluation results and metrics.